venomspawn/funbox-drate/README.md

 *   even latest versions of Firefox don't support `datetime-local` type of input fields.

-As a result admin page uses _two_ fields instead of one: one for date, one for time.
+As a result, admin page uses _two_ fields instead of one: one for date, one for time.
 Two fields bring two parameters to work with in request processing on the rate submit.